 Extra Help is a program that helps lower-income Medicare beneficiaries pay Part D costs.
 Applying for assistance doesn’t automatically sign you up for a Part D plan.

 If you’re eligible for Extra Help, you won’t be subject to a late enrollment penalty when joining a Part D plan.
-Those qualifying should check with their drug plan to ensure the plan has the correct Extra Help applied to coverage.
+Those qualifying should check with their drug plan to ensure it has the correct Extra Help applied to coverage.

-Medicare beneficiaries that qualify for Extra Help get assistance from Medicare to pay Part D coverage such as monthly premiums, annual deductibles, coinsurances, and copays.
+Medicare beneficiaries who qualify for Extra Help get assistance from Medicare to pay Part D coverage such as monthly premiums, annual deductibles, coinsurances, and copays.

 To be eligible for Extra Help, you must have Medicare, be low-income, and have limited assets.
 Extra Help is only available to those residing in one of America’s 50 states or the District of Columbia.